xebialabs-community/xld-liquibase-plugin/README.md

 * *changeLogFile* specifies the entry point xml changelog file for liquibase.
 * *rollbackVersion* specifies the rollback version that will be used to apply a tag after successful changelog update.
+* *rollbackVersionPrefix* specifies the prefix added to the tag.
+Default is 'v'.
+The tag is composed as follows: <rollbackVersionPrefix><rollbackVersion>, for example: "v1" or "abc-1".